How Safety Incentive Programs Promote Workplace Safety

 Safety incentive programs are at the heart of strong workplace culture

-Safety incentive programs encourage employees to promote their company’s workplace safety program through a series of rewards, including compensation, workplace privileges and other incentives.
+Safety incentive programs encourage employees to promote their company’s workplace safety program through a series of rewards, including compensation, workplace privileges and other benefits.
 According to the Occupational Safety and Health Administration (OSHA), safety incentive programs include rewards for identifying hazards with the aim of protecting worker health and safety.
+Such initiatives leverage the idea that people tend to repeat behaviors that are rewarded, thereby making safety a priority for everyone in the workplace.

 The main benefits of implementing a safety incentive program in your workplace include: